 Although each case will be assessed on its own merits in line with this policy, licence holders should expect the revocation of their licence for these types of offences to be immediate in nature.
 The initial consideration regarding revocation will be undertaken by officers.
-However, in cases of doubt these will be referred to the licensing sub-committee.
+However, in cases of doubt these will be referred to the Lilicensing (Non-Statutory) Seub-Ceommittee.